-This is the input scheme used to take I/Q up-conversion data found in the Typical Performance Plots section.
+This is the input scheme used to take I/Q up-conversion data found in section 3.6 Typical Performance.

 A single sideband mixer is a mixer which suppress the up converted image frequency from the RF output.
 Single sideband mixers are constructed using an external quadrature hybrid attached to the I and Q (i.e., IF) input ports.
 Using an external IF quadrature hybrid, one can select whether the upper sideband of the lower sideband signal is suppressed with respect to the LO signal.